zubinchopra/portaldocs/portal-sdk/templates/portalfx-editscopeless-procedure.md

     var engineName = this.engineName.value();
     ```

-When this procedure is complete, all the changes that are required for an EditScope-backed form to work with editscope-less controls have been added.
+When this procedure is complete, all the changes that are required for an EditScope-backed form to work with controls that do not use `EditScopes` have been added.